 Human adaptations to the environment.
 In the environment, man can live, work, rest, but must also respond to the physical, chemical, biological and social environmental influences.
 The intensity of the influence of individual environmental factors are constantly changing and therefore man has to adapt to retain the stability of the internal environment of the body, so called homeostasis.
 There are many kinds of adaptations that significantly affect the perception and action of people in new, unusual or stressful situations.
 For example, group and individual adaptation (are slow, physiological and associated with thermoregulation or acquired immunity).
 Fylogenetic adaptations (during the evolution and associated with the natural selection) and ontogenetic adaptations (during individual development and growth of the individual).

-Hardening, wearing clothes and using of cultural achievements are cultural adaptations and adjustment to conditions of the new environment (acclimatization) is among the climatic adaptations.
-To express dealing with the load, which is relatively bearable we can use the term adjustment, and social adjustment, while dealing with the load, which is above the limit, it is used the term stress.
-Negative impact or situation which influences humans and causes stress is called a stressor.
-These may include physical factors (air pollution, noise, vibration, natural disasters, injury) or psychosocial factors (job insecurity, work intensification, responsibility, fear grief, interpersonal relationships).
+Tab 1

-Tab 1 Empirical evidence of socio-psychological risks lead to health effects in lokality Tisovec (Central Slovakia)
+Empirical evidence of socio-psychological risks lead to health effects in lokality Tisovec (Central Slovakia)

-Psycho-social Likelihood Impact on health Research environmental phenomena of locality occurance Extreme temperatures, an very likely Increase in mortality and morbidity related to observed increase in frequency, heat, especially in the old, chronically sick, very duration of heat waves young and socially isolated people Increasing the number of very likely Deterioration in general health, will be affected observed hot days / nights the most old and lonely over the age of 75 years, children, disabled and handicapped Periods of high rainfall, very likely Increased risk of death, injury caused by not observed heavy rain, thunderstorms, flooding, disease and respiratory diseases tornadoes, floods caused by water (Hepatitis) and food (Salmonellosis).
-Drought likely Increased risk of infectious diseases caused by observed water and food The occurrence of sharp likely Increased risk of death and mental illness not observed changes / fluctuations in weather Extension of the pollen likely Asthma, allergies, respiratory disorders observed season Incidence vectors of unlikely Malaria, Lyme disease, tick-borne encephalitis, not observed transmission of infectious West Nile fever diseases Increase in UV radiation, very likely The increase in the risk of cancer, death from observed PM 10, and ground ozone respiratory diseases concentrations
+Psycho-social Likelihood Impact on health Research environmental of locality phenomena occurance Extreme temperatures, an increase in frequency, duration of heat waves very likely Increase in mortality and morbidity related to heat, especially in the old, chronically sick, very young and socially isolated people observed Increasing the number of hot days / nights very likely Deterioration in general health, will be affected the most old and lonely over the age of 75 years, children, disabled and handicapped observed Periods of high rainfall, heavy rain, thunderstorms, tornadoes, floods very likely Increased risk of death, injury caused by flooding, disease and respiratory diseases caused by water (Hepatitis) and food (Salmonellosis). not observed Drought likely Increased risk of infectious diseases caused by water and food observed The occurrence of sharp changes / fluctuations in weather likely Increased risk of death and mental illness not observed Extension of the pollen season likely Asthma, allergies, respiratory disorders observed Incidence vectors of transmission of infectious diseases unlikely Malaria, Lyme disease, tick-borne encephalitis, West Nile fever not observed Increase in UV radiation, PM 10, and ground ozone concentrations very likely The increase in the risk of cancer, death from respiratory diseases observed